Before America fell in love with beer, hard cider was its drink of choice.

 Prohibition was lifted 13 years later but the cider business has never fully recovered—until recently.
 Sales of cider increased by more than 75 percent between November 2013 and November 2014, raking in $366.4 million according to a January report by FiveThirtyEight, the website run by statistics guru Nate Silver.
 The vast majority of those sales went to large cideries like Angry Orchard, Woodchuck, Johnny Cider, and Strongbow.
 But the guys at Hawk Knob are quick to point out their products are very different from—much more in line with tradition than—those grocery store brands.

-For their first commercial pressing last year, Bennet and Lewis purchased their apples from Morgan Orchard in Monroe County—they’re committed to having an entirely West Virginia-grown product.
+For their first commercial pressing last year, Bennett and Lewis purchased their apples from Morgan Orchard in Monroe County—they’re committed to having an entirely West Virginia-grown product.
 They plan to grow some of their own apples, too.
-Last year, Lewis grafted 175 apple trees at Bennet’s farm in Pocahontas County, although it will be several years before those trees are fully productive.
+Last year, Lewis grafted 175 apple trees at Bennett’s farm in Pocahontas County, although it will be several years before those trees are fully productive.

 Great-great-great-grandpa would be proud.